SEN-RAD/animaps/README.md

 # Animaps

 This project was created using React, Node, Express, Knex, ReactLeaflet, Tachyons, and PostgreSQL.
+Deployed on gh Pages and Render.

 ### Idea and Functionality